kwkeefer/cookiecutter-poc/README.md

 # cookiecutter-poc

-A minimal Python [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) template for rapid Proof-of-Concepts in web security research and exploit development.
+A Python [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) template for rapid Proof-of-Concepts in web security research and exploit development.

 **Focus on hacking, not boilerplate code.**